madmaxpython/DeepLodocus/README.md

 ### config.yaml

 <img width="300" height="400" src="https://github.com/madmaxpython/DeepLodocus/blob/Master/Logo/LabelRequirements.png">

-- The colored point represent the required label to be tracked on DeepLabCut
+The colored point represent the required label to be tracked on DeepLabCut<br/>
-- The red lines represent the skeleton of the animal
+The red lines represent the skeleton of the animal<br/>
-- Individual name : Mouse 1
+Individual name : Mouse 1<br/>

 ### Video name
 Each video name needs to follow the same template: [cagenumber]_[animalID].mp4